 If you don’t know how to add a new property, follow these instructions from Google.

-Set one of the https domains as your preferred domain.
-This should match the one in the general settings of WordPress, the site url.
+The preferred domain should match the one in the general settings of WordPress, the site url.
 To set as your preferred domain, do the following:

 - On the Search Console Home page, click the site you want.